mikestreety/mikestreety/app/content/blog/2022-05-13-add-custom-repositories-for-composer-to-pull-from.md

 ## Git repository - type: git

 The last type we're going to cover in this post is `type: git`.
-This is useful if you are devloping a package which will be uploaded.
-It tells Composer to _clone_ the repostitory instead of downloading the package or creating a symlink.
+This is useful if you are developing a package which will be uploaded.
+It tells Composer to _clone_ the repository instead of downloading the package or creating a symlink.

 First step, as before is to include the custom repository location.
 Make sure you include this **before** it's original source (e.g. the Gitlab API) as composer works on a **first come, first served** basis when searching for packages